 Country Cottage in Scotland

-Fancy a country cottage in Scotland, where you sit in the evening, a dram in your hand, watching the sun going down over a horizon filled with hills?
+Fancy a self-catering cottage, where you sit in the evening, a dram in your hand, watching the sun going down over a horizon filled with hills?
 (The building faces west, obviously.)

 (Pictured here) View from a self catering property at Laide of Reiff, north-west Scotland.